Akkkkkkki/newsletter-digest-bot/README.md

 # Newsletter Digest Bot

+## 🚧 Development Progress

+- [x] Gmail OAuth integration and newsletter fetching
+- [x] AI-powered content extraction and summarization (OpenAI)
+- [x] Topic/entity extraction and similarity grouping (LLM embeddings)
+- [x] Digest synthesis: Users can now generate and view AI-powered digest summaries for any custom date range (default: last 7 days) in the UI
+- [x] Custom period picker for digest summaries in the UI
+- [x] **Consensus/trending news feed:** Groups similar news items across newsletters, ranks by number of mentions, and shows which newsletters mentioned each item
+- [x] **Newsletter sources management UI:** Users can add, remove, and manage which senders are considered newsletters
+- [x] **Backend: Only processes newsletter emails (by sender/heuristics), never reprocesses already-processed emails**
+- [ ] Favorites, personalization, and feedback (coming soon)
+- [ ] Trending/consensus detection and discover section (coming soon)

 AI-powered newsletter digest assistant that connects to Gmail, processes newsletters with OpenAI, and presents intelligent summaries.

 ## 🚀 Features